lemlac/mulem/docs/reference.md

 --)
 ```

-If Mulang could implicitly return lambda functions, that wouldn't solve the issue, say you have a function like this:
+If Mulem could implicitly return lambda functions, that wouldn't solve the issue, say you have a function like this:

 ```
 curryFn(a: char) =